Rob Scallon: Video game development

-On June 10, 2023, Scallon announced that he has been working in partnership with Ritual Studios development studio to produce a pixel-art adventure video game called Fretless: The Wrath of Riffson.
-The main character and game's universe are directly inspired by Scallon.
-Gameplay will be focused on rhythm-based combat with RPG elements.
-Australian industrial metal band Northlane will be contributing to the soundtrack.
+On June 10, 2023, Scallon announced a partnership with Ritual Studios to produce the pixel-art adventure game Fretless – The Wrath of Riffson.
+The protagonist and setting were inspired by Scallon.
+The game combines rhythm-based combat with RPG elements.
+Australian industrial metal band Northlane contributed to the soundtrack.
+It was released for Windows on July 17, 2025, and received "mixed or average" reviews according to Metacritic.

 Personal life

 Scallon's younger brother, John, also played music as a teenager.
 He left his instruments behind for Rob when leaving for college.
 Several instruments in Scallon's personal collection are custom made through collaborations with other content creators.

 Scallon began dating actress, comedian, and YouTuber Tamara Chambers in 2012.
 They married in November 2020.
 They have collaborated on various projects, such as a 2012 Good Mythical Morning episode introduction and a 2014 cover of Pharrell's "Happy".

-In July 2024, Scallon uploaded a video confirming that he suffers from bipolar I disorder, having been diagnosed with it the previous year.
+In July 2024, Scallon uploaded a video confirming that he has bipolar I disorder, having been diagnosed with it the previous year.